Dear Souls & Hearts Community,

 Embracing God’s fatherhood, and Mary’s motherhood is what the Resilient Catholics Community is all about.
 It’s all about overcoming the natural-level human formation issues that can hinder us from a deeper, more intimate and personal relationship with God and Mary.
-If you find these weekly reflections thought-provoking and helpful, I want you to know that the waiting list for the December cohort is open – check out our RCC landing page for more information and to get on the waiting list.
-And come join us in the adventure of the RCC.
+If you find these weekly reflections thought-provoking and helpful, check out our RCC landing page and come join us in the adventure of the RCC.

 Written resources to help us accept and embrace God as our Father and Mary as our Mother

 Below are the best written resources I’ve been able to find to help people with the conceptual aspects of more deeply entering in to your identity as a son or daughter of God and Mary.